 Warm Standby Redundancy

 Starting in Junos OS Release 17.2R1, you can use the same services interface as the backup in multiple AMS interfaces, resulting in an N:1 warm standby option for MS-MPCs and MS-MICs.
+Starting in Junos OS Release 19.3R1, the N:1 warm standby option is supported on the MX-SPC3 if you are running Next Gen Services.
 Each warm standby AMS interface contains two members; one member is the service interface you want to protect, called the primary interface, and one member is the secondary (backup) interface.
 The primary interface is the active interface and the backup interface does not handle any traffic unless the primary interface fails.

 To configure warm standby on an AMS interface, you use the redundancy-options statement.
 You cannot use the load-balancing-options statement in a warm standby AMS interface.

 To switch from the primary interface to the secondary interface, issue the request interface switchover amsN command.

 To revert to the primary interface from the secondary interface, issue the request interface revert amsN command.